Swan River (Western Australia)

-The Swan River (Derbarl Yerrigan) is a river in the south west of Western Australia.
+The Swan River (Derbarl Yerrigan) is a major river in the southwest of Western Australia.
 The river runs through the metropolitan area of Perth, Western Australia's capital and largest city.

 Course of river

 The Swan River estuary flows through the city of Perth.
 Its lower reaches are relatively wide and deep, with few constrictions, while the upper reaches are usually quite narrow and shallow.

 The Swan River drains the Avon and coastal plain catchments, which have a total area of about 121000 km2.
 It has three major tributaries, the Avon River, Canning River and Helena River.
-The latter two have dams (Canning Dam and Mundaring Weir) which provide a sizeable part of the potable water requirements for Perth and the regions surrounding.
+The latter two have dams (Canning Dam and Mundaring Weir) which provide a sizeable part of the potable water requirements for Perth and the surrounding regions.
 The Avon River contributes the majority of the freshwater flow.
 The climate of the catchment is Mediterranean, with mild wet winters, hot dry summers, and the associated highly seasonal rainfall and flow regime.